Do you struggle with loneliness? Here are 3 ways to ease loneliness.

 Let’s not forget also our social media contacts.
 The online community can be a great support in times when we feel especially lonely.

 #3 Involve Yourself in Meaningful and Pleasant Activities

-It is good to explore the possibility of starting a hobby or to learn something new in a course like dancing, cooking, painting, or something else.
+It is good to explore the possibility of starting a hobby or learning something new in a course like dancing, cooking, painting, or something else.
 There are so many possibilities that can fill our free time when we feel especially lonely.

 Loneliness Is Painful but There Are Remedies

 Friend, I know loneliness is extremely painful, but there are ways we can meet it head-on and get relief.
 Let’s hold tightly to the truth that we are truly never alone and even if we don’t have a single person around us, we always have Jesus as our constant companion, guide, and best friend.
 We need to learn to walk with Him and do life together with Him.

 More Encouragement To Help You Deal with Loneliness

 If you need more resources to encourage and comfort you in your loneliness and to help you tap into God’s presence, I can highly recommend these books.
 Check them out.